European Parliament begins voting for new president | DW | 03.07.2019

 The European Parliament will have its turn at filling a top EU post on Wednesday when lawmakers vote on a new president for the assembly.

-The vote comes on the heels of a difficult agreement reached by the EU's 28 national leaders on filling the bloc's top jobs that saw German Defense Minister Ursula von der Leyen nominated as the next European Commission president.
+The vote comes on the heels of a difficult agreement reached by the EU's 28 national leaders on filling the bloc's top jobs that saw German Defense Minister Ursula von der Leyen nominated as the next European Commission president, although she was not a lead candidate picked by one of the blocs in Parliament.

 European Council President Donald Tusk also recommended that Parliament choose a candidate from the center-left Socialists and Democrats bloc (S&D) for the first two-and-a-half year term, followed by a candidate from the center-rigth European People's Party (EPP) for the second term.

-The EPP currently has the largest number of seats in Parliament, followed by the S&D — but both parties bled support in the European Parliament elections in May.
+The EPP currently has the largest number of seats in Parliament, followed by the S&D — but both parties lost support in the European Parliament elections in May.

 Many EU lawmakers criticized the leaders' nominations and it remains to be seen whether they will follow their recommendation in the vote on Wednesday.

-There are currently four candidates in the running for the European Parliament presidency.
+The first round of voting saw lawmakers choosing between four candidates for the European Parliament presidency.

 The S&D candidate, Italian lawmaker David Sassoli, is the favorite going into the vote on Wednesday, after securing the support from the center-right EPP as well as the liberals.